Kishida vows to lead with 'trust and empathy' to fix Japan

 Japan-U.S. alliance remains as the “lynchpin” of diplomatic and security policies, he said, and vowed to further elevate the partnership, which "also serves the foundation of peace and prosperity in the Indo-Pacific region and the entire world.”

 Kishida said “establishing a stable relationship with China is important not only for the two countries but also for the region and the international community.”
-Still, Japan, when necessary, will “speak up” against China’s unilateral and coercive activity in the region, while cooperating with other like-minded democracies.
+Still, Japan will “say what needs to be said” against China’s unilateral and coercive activity in the region, while cooperating with other like-minded democracies.

 China has become bolder in pursuing its territorial claims in the disputed South China Sea, where it constructed several man-made islands and turned them into military installations, as well as around the Japanese-controlled East China Sea island of Senkaku, which China also claims.
 Beijing also has escalated its military activities around self-ruled Taiwan, which it views as part of its territory.

+In another phone call Friday, Kishida agreed with Indian Prime Minister Narendra Modi to strengthen defense cooperation, and as part of the Quad security alliance that also includes the United States and Australia, to promote a vision of the “free and open Indo-Pacific” with other democracies as a counterbalance to China.
+Kishida had held talks with U.S. and Australian leaders earlier this week.

+Kishida and Modi together opposed any “unilateral attempts to change the status quo and economic coercion” and agreed to step up Japan-India partnerships in defense and other areas.

-North Korea’s missile and nuclear development cannot be tolerated, but Japan seeks to normalize diplomatic ties with Pyongyang by resolving the “unfortunate (wartime) past,” and the decades-old issue of Japanese citizens abducted to the North, Kishida said.
+North Korea’s missile and nuclear development cannot be tolerated, but Japan seeks to normalize diplomatic ties with Pyongyang by resolving the “unfortunate (wartime) past,” and the decades-old issue of Japanese citizens abducted to the North, Kishida said in his address.

 Kishida repeated his policy goals made during the recent governing party leadership race, and pledged to achieve “a positive cycle of growth and distribution” in a society that balances daily lives and the danger of the coronavirus.